Alternative and Complementary Therapies

 “Results: All participants reported that yoga was beneficial to control pelvic pain.
 They related that they were aware of the integration of body and psyche during yoga practice and that this helped in the management of pain.
 Women said they had identified a relationship between pain management and breathing techniques (pranayama) learned in yoga and that breathing increased their ability to be introspective, which relieved pain.
 The participants have developed greater self-knowledge, autonomy, and self-care and have reduced the use of pain and psychiatric medications.
 They created ties among themselves, suggesting that the yoga group allowed psychosocial support.
 Conclusions: Bodily and psychosocial mechanisms to control pain were identified in women with endometriosis.
 To reach such control, it is crucial that mind and body integrative techniques are learned.”

-“Interventions included yoga, mindfulness, relaxation training, cognitive behavioural therapy combined with physical therapy, Chinese medicine combined with psychotherapy, and biofeedback.
+“Interventions included yoga, mindfulness, relaxation training, cognitive behavioral therapy combined with physical therapy, Chinese medicine combined with psychotherapy, and biofeedback.
 Results indicate that no studies have yet used gold-standard methodology and, thus, definitive conclusions cannot be offered about PMB efficacy.
-However, the results of these pilot studies suggest that PMB interventions show promise in alleviating pain, anxiety, depression, stress and fatigue in women with endometriosis, and future well-designed RCTs including active control groups are warranted.”
+However, the results of these pilot studies suggest that PMB interventions show promise in alleviating pain, anxiety, depression, stress, and fatigue in women with endometriosis, and future well-designed RCTs including active control groups are warranted.”

 • Saxena, R., Gupta, M., Shankar, N., Jain, S., & Saxena, A. (2017).
 Effects of yogic intervention on pain scores and quality of life in females with chronic pelvic pain.
 International Journal of Yoga10(1), 9.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5225749/

-“Results: After 8 weeks of yogic intervention, Group II patients showed a significant decrease in intensity of pain seen by a decrease in VAS score (P < 0.001) and improvement in the quality of life with a significant increase (P < 0.001) in physical, psychological, social, and environmental domain scores of WHOQOL-BREF.
-Conclusions: The practice of yoga causes a reduction in the pain intensity and improves the quality of life in patients with chronic pelvic pain.”
+“Results: After 8 weeks of yogic intervention, Group II patients showed a significant decrease in the intensity of pain seen by a decrease in VAS score (P < 0.001) and improvement in the quality of life with a significant increase (P < 0.001) in physical, psychological, social, and environmental domain scores of WHOQOL-BREF.
+Conclusions: The practice of yoga causes a reduction in pain intensity and improves the quality of life in patients with chronic pelvic pain.”

 *WHOQOL-BREF – World Health Organization Quality of Life